AnzelleL23/bubbles/README.md

   <img src="https://github.com/AnzelleL23/bubbles/raw/main/images/kapalai_3.jpg" width="32%" />
 </p>

-- While there is the one site called Little Okinawa which reminds me a lot of Nusa Penida and Komodo, the other parts of Kapalai are rather dull and interesting.
+- While there is the one site called Little Okinawa which reminds me a lot of Nusa Penida and Komodo, the other parts of Kapalai are rather dull and uninteresting.
-- There is decent coral but not much marine life to write home about
+- There is decent coral but not much marine life to write home about.
-- The water is quite blue but visibility was ok-ish
+- The water is quite blue but visibility was OK-ish.
-- It was hard ranking Tioman and Kapalai relative to each other since both offer similar experiences: some grest sites, some snoozers.
+- It was hard ranking Tioman and Kapalai relative to each other since both offer similar experiences: some great sites, some snoozers.
-- I think Tioman edges over Kapalai due to the cheaper diving, variability of dives and ease of accessibility.
+- I think Tioman edges over Kapalai due to the cheaper diving, variability of diving and ease of accessibility.
 - **Highlights:** 'Little Okinawa'

 ### Koh Tachai (Thailand)